breatheco-de/projects/p/javascript/beginner/conditional-profile-card/README.md

 As a web developer, you will be creating lots of dynamic HTML+CSS using Javascript algorithms.

 In this exercise you have to create the HTML code needed to render a profile card.
-The final code will change on runtime based on a series of variables that could.
+The final code will change on runtime based on a series of variables that could change.
 Here is an example of the profile card:

 ![Conditional Profile Card](https://raw.githubusercontent.com/breatheco-de/exercise-conditional-profile-card/master/preview.png)